 These findings were again supported by another study by Julien et al. in 2005.
 The team showed that activation of the CB2 receptor resulted in antifibrogenic activity, supporting the importance of the CB2 receptor in the regeneration process following liver fibrosis.

 Aside from cannabinoid receptors, endogenous cannabinoids also have an important mechanistic function in liver cirrhosis.
-Endogenous cannabinoids such as AEA, 2-AG and anandamide naturally contribute to the behaviour of CB1 and CB2 receptors.
+Endogenous cannabinoids such as AEA and 2-AG naturally contribute to the behaviour of CB1 and CB2 receptors.
 In this way, they may instigate some of the antifibrogenic and profibrogenic activities of the receptors themselves.

 AEA has been demonstrated to reduce fibrogenesis in liver cirrhosis.
 Conversely, 2-AG potentially mediates fibrogenesis completely independently, without interaction with CB receptors.
 However, at higher doses, 2-AG induces cell death of hepatic stellate cells (HSCs), and might therefore inhibit fibrogenesis.
 Heightened HSC activity is thought to promote fibrogenesis and fibrosis.